How Long Does It Take To Build A House?

 Ready to build a new home?
 At Dunn & Stone, we believe in the importance of fixed prices and timelines.
 Our new construction projects are designed to meet your needs without surprises.

-Whether you need a contractor-built home or have a specific construction type in mind, we guide you through the entire process.
+Whether you want to build a semi-custom home or a spec home with our proven floor plans, we guide you through the entire process.
 Our goal is to help you achieve your dream home based on your original plan and preferences.

 Company